TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 10/Psalms 10.16.md

 ---

-Jehovah is King for ever and ever: The nations are perished out of his land.
+Yahweh is King forever and ever!
+The nations will perish out of his land.